- Home

 Being active and enjoying exercise is vital for mental well-being, which is why even if Sport is not taken as a GCSE, an element of core PE is still a part of every student's timetable.
 Please click to view the Subject Information Guide for Core PE.

-We do also offer two options for students to take their studies in this area forward; a Cambridge National in Sports Studies and a GCSE in Physical Education.
+We do also offer the option for students to take their studies in this area forward with a GCSE in Physical Education.

-Both of these options require students to have a keen interest and ability in sports, this includes not just playing a sport but partaking in team activities and sports leadership.
-Both options, the GCSE in particular, also contain a strong written element and theory studies so it is not all about ball skills!
+Students studying PE GCSE must have a keen interest and ability in sports, this includes not just playing a sport but partaking in team activities and sports leadership.
+The qualification contains a strong written element and theory studies so it is not all about ball skills!
 Mr Chippendale is our head of department and he has a strong team of specialists in a variety of areas supporting him.

-If you are thinking about either PE or Sports Studies please ensure that you understand the requirements outside of school in terms of the number of sports you need to be active in.
+If you are thinking about PE please ensure that you understand the requirements outside of school in terms of the number of sports you need to be active in.
 It is not enough to simply enjoy sport.

-Please watch the video clip below from Mr Chippendale to learn more about the Sports offering in Key Stage 4 and click to read the Subject Information Guides and Steps to Success documents for PE GCSE and Sports Studies.
+Please watch the video clips below to learn more about these two qualifications and click to read the Subject Information Guides and Steps to Success documents for PE GCSE and Health & Social Care.